herkles/Brytenwalda/Patch_notes.md

  A smaller update that adds some flavor for Christianity.
 Pregnant characters can make a vow to the Virgin Mary, as well as laying in and churching after the baby is born.
 Confirmation and other various flavor events have been added.

  It also adds stuff for several christian heresies to make them more dynamic and historical.
 Catholicism's holy sites have been updated to switch out cologne for milan and canterbury for Chatres; though it is possible to get Canterbury as a holy site.
+Nidaros and Cluny are pilgrimage sites

 ### Change Log
 - New Christian Heresies and heretical events